Etihad Airways

-Etihad Airways (Note: (شركة الإتحاد للطيران)) is one of the two flag carriers of the United Arab Emirates (the other being Emirates).
+Etihad Airways (Note: شركة الإتحاد للطيران) is one of the two flag carrier airlines of the United Arab Emirates (the other being Emirates).
 Its head office is in Khalifa City, Abu Dhabi, near Zayed International Airport.
-The airline commenced operations in November 2003, and is the second-largest airline in the UAE after Emirates.
+The airline commenced operations in November 2003 and is the second-largest airline in the UAE after Emirates.

-The airline operates more than 1,000 flights per week to over 120 passenger and cargo destinations in the Middle East, Africa, Europe, Asia, Australia, and North America, with a fleet of 107 Airbus and Boeing aircraft as of July 2025.
+The airline operates more than 1,000 flights per week, to over 120 passenger and cargo destinations in the Middle East, Africa, Europe, Asia, Australia, and North America, with a fleet of 107 Airbus and Boeing aircraft as of July 2025.
 Its main base is at Zayed International Airport.
 In addition to its main activity of passenger transportation, Etihad also operates Etihad Holidays and Etihad Cargo.

 History

 Background

 The emirate of Abu Dhabi was a joint owner of Gulf Air along with Bahrain, Qatar, and the Sultanate of Oman.
 Zayed International Airport was one of Gulf Air's bases and hubs from the 1970s until 2005, when the UAE withdrew from the airline.
 Gulf Air would remain as a two-state carrier until Oman's exit in 2007 to focus on Oman Air and today, Gulf Air is solely owned by Bahrain.